Updated December 2021

 The MDHHS issued a face mask advisory for the holiday season due to a rise in flu and COVID-19 cases.
 The Public Health Advisory recommends all Michiganders, regardless of vaccination status, wear a mask in indoor public settings.

-Every person has the responsibility to protect themselves and others by adhering to orders and recommendations.
-As you plan to travel again, we hope the following information will help as you plan to visit Glen Arbor and travel the surrounding area of the Sleeping Bear Dunes National Lakeshore in Leelanau County, MI.
+Each person has the responsibility to protect themselves and others by adhering to mandates and safety recommendations.
+As you plan to travel or relocate, we hope the following information as you plan to visit Glen Arbor or travel the surrounding area of the Sleeping Bear Dunes National Lakeshore in Leelanau County, MI.

 Whether you’re recreating out of doors or visiting a local business, please use local social distancing recommendations and other precautions such as gloves, sanitizing/hand washing or wearing a mask to keep others safe.

-Browse local businesses by category, find places to stay and other service providers in our BUSINESS DIRECTORY.
-Call ahead to see what their current hours are, what services and products are currently being offered like curbside pick up, virtual shopping or other safe and creative options!
+Browse our local businesses by category, find places to stay and other service providers in our BUSINESS DIRECTORY.

 Sleeping Bear Dunes National Lakeshore